TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-03-04-how-to-turn-laravel-from-static-to-dependency-injection-in-one-day.md

 ## Help Your Parents Grow

 I don't think the point is to leave the framework but to help it to the quality.
-E.g. Symfony constructor injection autowiring as we know it today wasn't always there.
+E.g. Symfony **constructor injection autowiring wasn't always there**.
 It was first suggested around Symfony 2.3 but strictly rejected by Fabien as an anti-pattern.

-It took many bundles like Kutny\AutowiringBundle, Skrz\Autowiring or Symplify\Autowiring, closed issues and PRs with proof of concept before the Symfony core team was convinced enough to accept next autowiring-PR, that laid the foundation to autowiring we use today.
+It took many bundles like `Kutny\AutowiringBundle`, `Skrz\Autowiring` or `symplify\autowiring`, closed issues and PRs with proof of concept before the Symfony core team was convinced enough to accept next autowiring-PR, **that laid the foundation to autowiring we use today**.

 This is a completely normal process of community learning.